Frequently Asked Questions

 · Southeast Campus - 1800 Oakdale St., (415) 550-4372

-Important Notice: Please indicate a first, second, third or fourth choice for course selection on the Principal/Designee Recommendation forms.
+Important Notice: Please indicate a first, second, third or fourth choice for course selection on the Consent Form.

 Concurrent Enrollment Application & Enrollment Deadline

-For each subsequent semester of enrollment, you must submit a new Parent/Guardian Consent and Principal/Designee Recommendation forms to the Office of Admissions & Records, Conlan 107 by the published deadline date. http://www.ccsf.edu/NEW/en/student-services/admissions-and-registration/admissions/credit-admission/hs-ce.html
+For each subsequent semester of enrollment, you must submit a new High School Concurrent Enrollment Permission/Consent Form to the Office of Admissions & Records, MUB 188 by the published deadline date.

 You can add a class during the add/drop period only if you have completed the enrollment steps (see Question #7).
 All adds are at the discretion of the instructor and can only be processed if your principal/designee has recommended the same course.
-If you are accepted into a course that is not on your principal/designee form you must obtain and complete a new form and submit it with your add form.
+If you are accepted into a course that is not on your Consent Form, you must obtain and complete a new form.

-12. I tried to apply or register on-line and it would not allow me.
+Q11.
+I tried to apply or register on-line, and it would not allow me.
 What is the problem?

 No, City College of San Francisco does not permit Concurrently Enrolled High School Students to enroll in physical education courses.
 (Title 5 Regulation, Section 55002).
 See Admissions and Enrollment Policies for Special Part-time Students.

 Yes, you will need to apply.
-If you are 18 years old and no longer a concurrently enrolled high school student or have graduated from high school you must submit an Application for Admission as a regular college student.
-Please visit www.ccsf.edu/New-Students for further information.
+If you are no longer a concurrently enrolled high school student or have graduated from high school, you must apply for Admission as a regular college student (Make sure you apply as a first-time college student).
+Please visit http://www.ccsf.edu/en/future-students/Future_credit_students/apply_for_admissions.html for further information.

 Q14.
 Do concurrent enroll high school students receive priority registration?